rachelrivers/JavaScriptFundamentals2020/docs/InstallationGuideWindows.md

+# Installation Guide - Windows

-# What You Will Be Installing - Windows
+## What You Will Be Installing

 1. Microsoft Teams
 2. Slack
 3. Visual Studio Code (Recommended) and Plugins
 4. Git for Windows
-5. Node.js and NPM Packages
+5. Node.js (latest) and NPM Packages
 6. Chrome or Firefox (Recommended)

 ## Microsoft Teams